globalplex/globalplex.org/src/pages/index.md

   subtitle: Training in multiple levels
   content:
     - image: img/home-individualtraining.png
-      title: One-on-one sessions
+      title: One-on-one Sessions
       subtitle: These training sessions are focused on the individual.
-It is more effective for training soft skills.
+It is more effective for training soft skills
     - image: img/home-teamtraining.png
-      title: Team based trainings
+      title: Team-based Trainings
-      subtitle: Used to build leadership and teamwork quailites of your members to work better as a team.
+      subtitle: Used to build leadership and teamwork quailites of your members to work better as a team
     - image: img/home-corporatetraining.png
-      title: Corporate-wide sessions
+      title: Corporate-wide Sessions
-      subtitle: Corporate wide training sessions are most effective at instilling and setting corporate culture.
+      subtitle: Corporate wide training sessions are most effective at instilling and setting corporate culture
 testimonials:
   title: Testimonials
   subtitle: Join the leaders impacting tomorrow's world